Probabilistic aspects of statistical mechanics: a gentle introduction

 There will be an exercise sheet every two weeks, or so; before every second class, students will say which exercises they have solved, and each solution will be presented by a student at the blackboard.
 One half of the grade will come from these exercise solutions.
 For the other half of the grade, there will be a written midterm.

 Here is the first exercise set.
-Please record by March 12 midnight which of them you are prepared to present on March 13.
+And the second exercise set.
+Please record which of them you are prepared to present.

 Topics: